andrew-pomorski/portfolio-service-php/README.md

 ```
 #### Historic Data

-This route returns JSON with historic data, and takes optional parameter (days) - the amount of days to show - this parameter defaults to 180.
+This route returns historic data, and takes optional parameter (days) - the amount of days to show - this parameter defaults to 180.
+The returned object is a map with the key of the currency used in an account.

 #### METHOD: GET
 ```